jsaintvanne/MyMSMSstudy/MS2process/README.md

 2. I can still run the workflow with my testing files and the test files of Alexis.
 I obtain the MGF files however they don't contain any peaklist.
 I have just the different informations about the MSMS spectra but no peaklist.

-3. We can see a good peak on m/z = 166.08 with 500<RT<516 but this peak is not conserved for the next step (MSMSacquisition).
+3. We can see a good peak on m/z = 166.08 with 500 < RT < 516 but this peak is not conserved for the next step (MSMSacquisition).
 We have to find where we lost this peak which should map correctly...
-We have it at `xraw@msnPrecursorMz` (as MS2 with RT=501 and 519), then at `mpeaks@.Data` (as MS1), then at `macq@mspeaks@.Data` (as MS1), but we can't find it at `macq@header` (as MS2)...
+We have it in `xraw@msnPrecursorMz` (as MS2 with RT = 501 and 519), then in `mpeaks@.Data` (as MS1), then in `macq@mspeaks@.Data` (as MS1), but we can't find it in `macq@header` (as MS2)...
 For the first one it is between the range of this peak so it is strange that it doesn't map.
 For the second one, it is out of the range of the peak, it is quite more normal that it doesn't map.

 ***
 ## Development
 I would like to access the R scripts of the package to be able to modify them and try to find why it can't work. (problem 1)
 I start a script which should be a workflow for a mzML file wherein we want to find the compounds.
 To do it, I use the MSMSacquisition, fuse and toMgf functions.
-I don't know the class system in R, so I'm trying to use it with onlyy functions without classes...
+I don't know the class system in R, so I'm trying to use it with only functions without classes...
 I don't know if it is possible or not.